Elvira: Mistress of the Dark (film): Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 43 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 Caryn James in The New York Times rated the film 2/5 in 1988 saying that "there are only a couple of fresh and funny moments".
 Writing for The Washington Post in 1999, Richard Harrington said the film "is stupid fun, a distaff, gothic version of Pee-wee's Playhouse. (...)
 [Elvira is] fun, a Transylvania Valley Girl grown up into the Queen of the Bs, but after 96 minutes you may start thinking more fondly about those '50s and '60s camp classics she's usually interspersed with."

 Anthony Arrigo wrote in Dread Central in 2020 that "Elvira managed to make a seemingly oxymoronic character into a household name, built off her bountiful looks, quick wit, and indefatigable charisma."
 In Nashville Scene in 2021, Jason Shawhan said it's "campy, witty and always eager to push the bawdy limits of a PG-13 rating".
 On Common Sense Media, Kat Halstead wrote in 2024 that "It may fall into the 'so bad it's good' category (...) but this cult horror comedy is smarter than it first appears."

-The film was not a commercial success; Peterson has stated that the distribution company for the film went out of business literally the day before release, causing the number of theaters showing the film to drop from over 2,500 to roughly 500, which resulted in the low box office.
+Peterson later said that New World Pictures' bankruptcy during the film's release severely curtailed its theatrical rollout, claiming it went from a planned 2,500 or 3,000 theaters to 150.
+Box Office Mojo noted the film's widest release was 627 theaters.

 Awards and nominations

-The film received a Razzie Award nomination for Cassandra Peterson as Worst Actress in 1989, losing to Liza Minnelli for both Arthur 2: On the Rocks and Rent-a-Cop.
-"I even lost the worst actress, now that's sad!"
+The film received a Golden Raspberry Award for Worst Actress nomination for Cassandra Peterson at the 9th Golden Raspberry Awards in 1989, losing to Liza Minnelli for both Arthur 2: On the Rocks and Rent-a-Cop.
+"I even lost the Worst Actress, now that's sad!"
 Peterson quipped.